+Release

-Release Using CLB to Implement Simple Blue-Green Deployment and Grayscale Release
+Using CLB to Implement Simple Blue-Green Deployment and Grayscale Release

 To implement blue-green deployment or Grayscale Release in a Tencent Cloud Kubernetes cluster, you usually need to deploy extra open-source tools in the cluster, such as Nginx Ingress and Traefik or deploy services to Service Mesh to utilize its capabilities.
 These solutions are relatively difficult to implement.
-If you only have simple requirements for blue-green deployment or Grayscale Release, you don't expect to import too many components into the cluster, and don't require complex usage, you can refer to this document to utilize the native features of Kubernetes and the LB plug-in of TKE/EKS clusters to implement simple blue-green deployment and Grayscale Release.
+If you only have simple requirements for blue-green deployment or grayscale release, you don't expect to import too many components into the cluster, and don't require complex usage, you can refer to this document to utilize the native features of Kubernetes and the LB plug-ins of TKE general clusters and TKE Serverless clusters to implement simple blue-green deployment and grayscale release.

-This document only applies to TKE clusters and EKS clusters.
+This document is applicable only to TKE general clusters and TKE Serverless clusters.